11 MIN READ

 It's this selection of appropriate next actions that takes a certain amount of judgment.
 If one of your projects is of over-riding importance, then have several Next Actions from this project on your list, and keep other Next Actions to a bare minimum.
 However, if you need to keep a lot of projects "simmering away," have Next Actions from each on your list.

 Where you have several Next Actions, prioritize them from A to F, depending on their importance, value, urgency and relevance to your goals.
-(If you have trouble deciding whether a task is urgent or important, our article on the Urgent/Important Matrix shows you how to tell the difference.)
+(If you have trouble deciding whether a task is urgent or important, our article on Eisenhower's Urgent/Important Principle shows you how to tell the difference.)

 Then monitor your success in dealing with these actions.
 If you find that actions are "stagnating" on your list, consider whether you should either cancel these projects, or whether you should raise their priority so that you deal with them.